k-talo/volatile-highlights.el/docs/appearance-and-tuning.md

   Higher numbers insert more frames between those endpoints and increase CPU cost.
 Typical range: 4-10.
 - `vhl/animation-frame-interval`: per-frame (tick) delay in seconds.
-Lower is faster; a common range is 0.01-0.03.
+Lower is faster; a common range is 0.03-0.05.
+- `vhl/animation-start-delay` (default: 0.15s): delay before the animation begins
+  (seconds).
+For
-- `vhl/animation-start-delay`: delay before the animation begins (seconds).
-For animated styles, the delay is counted after Emacs becomes idle (idle timer), which avoids interrupting rapid command sequences.
-Set to 0 to start as soon as Emacs becomes idle; 0.1-0.2 often keeps the UI responsive during bursts of edits.
+  animated styles, the delay is counted after Emacs becomes idle (idle timer), which avoids interrupting rapid command sequences.
+Values around 0.01 give almost instant feedback, but the animation may trigger after every command.
+  Lengthen it toward 0.2 seconds if rapid edits make the animation feel noisy.
   For `static`, highlights appear immediately.
 - `vhl/animation-prestart-opacity`: opacity of the hint shown before idle-driven animations.
 Increase this when you want lighter or darker instant feedback during rapid command sequences.
 Leave it `nil` to use the style